Zuhur/milestone-2/README.md

 - As a site user, I want to see coastal images.
 - As a site user, I want to use map to navigate different coastal cities.
 - As a site user, I want to use map to see beaches available in coastal cities.
-- As a site user, I want to use map to see where I can stay should I visit.
+- As a site user, I want to use map to see where I can stay.
-- As a site user, I want to use map to see where I can shop should I visit.
+- As a site user, I want to use map to see where I can shop.
 - As a site user, I want to use map to see what activities are available in the city.

 ### Scope